UoB-COMSM0166/2026-group-27/README.md

 ## 3.?
 Identifying Stakeholders

 Stakeholders are individuals or groups involved in, affected by, or able to influence the product.
 Identifying stakeholders ensures relevant groups are considered and helps define the target audience (Pirozzi, 2019).
-The onion model was used to identify stakeholders and their level of involvement, helping prioritise key users (Alexander & Robertson, 2004).
+The onion model was used to identify stakeholders and help prioritise key users (Alexander & Robertson, 2004).

 <p align="center">
    <b>Figure ?: </b>